geoserver/geoserver.github.io/_posts/2023-04-05-geoserver-2-23-0-released.md

 ### Security community modules

-With the upgrade to Spring Security to 5.7.3 mentioned above, now is a good time for any teams working with community security modules to perform integration testing.
+With the upgrade to Spring Security to 5.7.3 mentioned above, the community security modules have affected.

 A reminder that these modules are in need of your support to be recognized as an extension (and be included in our automated testing).
 Contact the appropriate module maintainer (Alessio or David) to see how you can assist.

 ### OGCAPI community module Updates

 The OGCAPI community module remains under active development:

+* [GEOS-10889](https://osgeo-org.atlassian.net/browse/GEOS-10889) OGC API info section should report the spec version, not the server version

 * [GEOS-10758](https://osgeo-org.atlassian.net/browse/GEOS-10758) OGCAPI - Features - Add storageCrs property for Collections